Callum Hendry

 Born in England, he is the son of former Scotland international defender Colin Hendry, and began his career with his father's former club Blackburn Rovers, during which time he spent time on loan at non-league Clitheroe.
 After being released by Blackburn in 2017 without making an appearance, Hendry then moved to Scotland, signing for St Johnstone, and spent time on loan at Brechin City, Aberdeen, and Kilmarnock.
-After five years with Saints, he returned to England to sign for Salford.
+After five years with Saints, he returned to England to sign for Salford City.
+After two years, he moved to Milton Keynes Dons.
+Hendry moved back to Scotland in August 2025, when he signed for Motherwell.

 Early life

 The son of former Scottish international footballer Colin Hendry, Hendry was born in Lytham St Annes, whilst his father was playing for Blackburn Rovers.
-His mother Denise died in July 2009 at Salford Royal Hospital, having contracting meningitis due to long standing complications from a cosmetic surgery operation in 2002.
+His mother Denise died in July 2009 at Salford Royal Hospital, having contracted meningitis due to long-standing complications from a cosmetic surgery operation in 2002.
 His father declared bankruptcy the following year due to gambling debts, and was forced to sell the childhood home in Lytham St Annes.
 Hendry has two older siblings, Rheagan and Kyle, and a younger sister, Niamh.

 He has said despite being born in England, he has no interest in representing them.